joshmakar/the-git-gud-guide/README.md

 This is basically the opposite of `git add`.

+## Stashing changes in order to switch to the correct branch without modifying the current branch

+If you've begun making changes with the wrong branch checked out, you can stash your changes, then checkout the correct branch, and finally apply the stashed changes.

+`$ git stash`
+`$ git checkout correct-branch`
+`$ git stash apply`

 ## Ignoring files and folders

 Create a file in the root directory called *.gitignore*.